top of page

 • Follow American Indian Services on Facebook or Instagram for program updates

-• Use a personal email address to create an account instead of a school account in case your change schools and get locked out.
+• Use a personal email address to create an account instead of a school account in case you change schools and get locked out.

 Incomplete applications will not be processed.
-Late documents will not be accepted.
-Please allow 6 to 8 weeks AFTER the deadline for applications to be evaluated and updated online.
-If your application has been approved, your application status will be updated and you will receive a status update email.
+Late documents or applications will not be accepted.
+Please do not contact our office regarding the status of your application.
+Notification emails will go out during the month of the award name.
+September Award notification will go out in September, and January Award notifications will go out in January to the email you signed up with.
+Your application status online will also be updated.
 Students will be required to write a thank you letter if approved, which needs to be submitted by the specified deadline.
-Scholarship checks will be sent to the school after receipt of thank you letters.
+Scholarship awards will be sent to the school after receipt of thank you letters.

 If you have questions visit our FAQ or contact the AIS Scholarship Department.
 You can send an email to scholarship@americanindianservices.org or call 801-375-1777 ext.
 1002.